Wallowa Mountain

 If you plan to hike, ski, snowmobile or otherwise explore off the main Byway routes, pick up detailed maps and additional information from the offices listed on the links shown above.

-Be prepared for temperatures that vary as much as fifty degrees as the day wears on.
+Be prepared for temperatures that vary as much as fifty degrees as the day wears on and as you gain and lose elevation.

 Remember to take along plenty of drinking water, your camera, binoculars, a picnic or snack foods, plant and wildlife guides, first aid kit, a blanket and jackets.